how to surrender

 That’s where the Hurricane Creek K9 Foundation steps in.
 Our foundation exists to provide these driven dogs with a path toward meaningful engagement, proper training, and the fulfillment of their natural talents.
 By offering specialized programs tailored to their unique drives, we ensure that these dogs thrive in environments that challenge and reward their working instincts.

-Surrender Process
+THE Surrender Process

 Complete the inquiry form below.
 Please be detailed and tell us the good, the bad and the ugly.
 There are NO automatic disqualifiers for our programs, even if the dog has a bite history.
 Please be honest and thorough, the more the better.